macmanes/MacManes_Lab_Notebook/Matt/General Code/dolphin.review.md

 8. What specifically did you use as your input to DESeq?
 RPKM, count data, something else?
 9. There is absolutely no way you can distinguish noise from signal in your experiment, given that you have n=1 for both.
 Even in a perfectly controlled experiment this would be the same.
 You're design is unfortunately not perfect, given the animals were deceased, different ages, different sex, different reason for death, different time between death and tissue collection.
 Any of these could result in differences in expression.
 10. I am not knowledgable in the field of immunohistichemistry, so I cannot comment on these methods.
-11. Are the assembled contigs deposited anywhere.
+11. Are the assembled contigs deposited anywhere?
 They have to made available to the reviewers and readers.
 12. I'm not sure I understand Table 3.
 Do the numbers listed correspond to the number of transcripts contained in each Kegg group?
 13. How did you find coding sequence, e.g. line 151?
-14.